Philip Brady (broadcaster)

-Philip Stuart Brady (16 June 1939 – 11 February 2025) was an Australian media personality, radio and television identity and voice-over artist.
+Philip Stuart Brady (16 June 1939 – 11 February 2025) was an Australian media personality, radio producer and television identity and voice-over artist.

+Brady started working in the broadcasting industry at the age of 18 and his career which spanned some 67 years, alongside his contemporary's like Bert Newton he had one of the longest media career's in Australia.

 Early life

-Philip Brady was born at the Mercy Hospital in East Melbourne and grew up in the suburb of Kew.
-His father was Wilfred Brady, a psychiatrist and composer.
+Philip Brady was born, like many of Melbourne's Roman Catholic babies, at the Mercy Hospital, then at its original East Melbourne location (now the site of St Vincent's Private Hospital).
+He grew up in the suburb of Kew with his parents Wilfred and Raimonde, along with his siblings Diane and Jeannette.
+Wilfred was a psychiatrist and also a composer, with a number of noted popular songs to his credit.

+His schooling included a Jesuit education at Xavier College, one of Melbourne's elite private schools, and he attended the senior school (in his home suburb) until he finished his education there in 1957 at the age of 18.

-Television and radio career
+TV and radio career

-Brady left school at the age of 18 and started working at the Nine Network in 1958 as a booth announcer (voice-overs).
+Brady started his working career beginning in television at the Nine Network in 1958 as a booth announcer (voice-overs).

 He appeared with Graham Kennedy on In Melbourne Tonight in commercials and comedy sketches as well as compering the show on occasions.
 He occasionally appeared on The Tarax Show as "Prince Philip".
 He stayed at Channel 9 until 1971, when he lost his job when Nine cancelled its variety shows.

 In the 1960s and 1970s, Brady hosted multiple television shows, including Concentration and Everybody's Talking for the Nine Network and Moneymakers, Junior Moneymakers, Casino Ten, Get the Message and Password for the 0–10 Network, and made guest appearances on television in the 1990s with a regular nostalgia segment on Good Morning Australia with Bert Newton, as well as guest appearances on Seven's Tonight Live with Steve Vizard and ABC's The Late Show.

 Brady hosted radio shows on 3AK at various times during the 1960s and 1980s, and also had shifts on 3AW in the 1970s.
 He worked as producer for Bert Newton's morning show on 3UZ in the early 1980s.

 In 1986, Brady moved to the Gold Coast, and hosted a daytime radio show on Easy Listening 97 Tweed Heads for nearly five years.

 Brady came back to Melbourne in 1990 and began a long-lasting partnership with Bruce Mansfield on talkback radio 3AW.
 Initially, they presented the Sunday night nostalgia program Remember When and some months later the duo took over the weeknight show Nightline as well.

-On 2 February 2025, Brady retired from 3AW after over 30 years with the station.
+On 2 February 2025, Brady retired from 3AW after over 30 years with the station. and a career in broadcasting after 67 years.